ma867/WrittenHomework/homework_8.md

 The word “async” before a function means one simple thing: a function always returns a promise.
 The "await" keyword makes the function pause the execution and wait for a resolved promise before it continues.

 ## What is an async function?
+It simply allows us to write promises based code as if it was synchronous and it checks that we are not breaking the execution thread.
+It operates asynchronously via the event-loop.

 ## What are try and catch?
+Key words to handle exceptions.
+So if the code we tried fails, we will catch it with code that usually will explain what the failure was.